 Some projects call out for storyboards, some can be sketched on a napkin, and some just created by playing with iScreensaver.
 What assets do you have?
-Pictures, videos, flash, audio files, and even texts can be incorporated into a screensaver.
+Pictures, videos, audio files, and even texts can be incorporated into a screensaver.
 Are you trying to tell a story?
 Entertain parents with vacation pictures?
 Import an overhead-projector presentation?
 Run randomly shuffled videos forever?
-Animate multi-touch interactively interconnected sprites to publish from remote RSS feeders?
-Sure, but you'll definitely need Flash programming experience for that last one...
+Animate overlays and text blocks over your iPhone's Live Photos?

 There are a lot of options to consider.
 If you are the author as well as designer, it might be easiest to just put all your assets in iScreensaver and play around.
-If you are working with specialists in image preparation or Flash scripting, then you might want to put more pre-production preparation and pre-visualization storyboarding into your initial planning stages.
+If you are working with specialists in image preparation or video production, then you might want to put more pre-production preparation and pre-visualization storyboarding into your initial planning stages.

 Take care in designing for specific timelines and screen proportions.
-If exact timelines are needed, create the assets as cross-platform h.264 movies or Flash projects for playback in iScreensaver.
-(Please note that Adobe cautions against using Flash for long movies where accuracy is required.)
-Because of the multitude of display options, it's possible that users' computers will playback screensavers at slightly different rates and proportional ratios. iScreensaver has many preview tools to minimize screen differences during production, but even magic has limits.
+If exact timelines are needed, create the assets as cross-platform h.264 movies for playback in iScreensaver.
+Because of the multitude of display options, it's possible that users' computers will playback screensavers at slightly different rates and proportional ratios. iScreensaver has many preview tools for you to minimize screen differences during production.

 To spur on your magic, we suggest trying concepts like drawings, diagrams, storyboards, bounding boards, or just winging it and playing with the software.